anupsingh20/anupsingh20/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Anup Singh and I'm a Undergraduate student in Chemical Engineering at IIT Kanpur.
-I'm from Gorakhpur,Uttar Pradesh.
+My name is Anup Singh, and I'm an Undergraduate student in Chemical Engineering at IIT Kanpur.
 <br>You can find me on    [![LinkedIn][2.2]][2]

 ## 🔧 Technologies & Tools